sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Mandate letters outline the objectives that each minister seeks to accomplish, as well as pressing challenges to be addressed in their role.

-The [Minister of Digital Government](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-digital-government-mandate-letter) mandate letter outlined the following top priorities:
+The [Minister of Digital Government](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-digital-government-mandate-letter) mandate letter outlined the following top priority:

-- encourage the use and development of open source products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.
+> Encourage the use and development of open source products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.

 The [Minister of Employment, Workforce Development and Disability Inclusion](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-employment-workforce-development-and-disability-inclusion) and the [Minister of Families, Children and Social Development](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-families-children-and-social-development-mandate-letter) mandate letters outlined the following top priorities:

-- commitment to govern in a positive, open and collaborative way;
+> - [...] commitment to govern in a positive, open and collaborative way.
-- continue to raise the bar on openness, effectiveness and transparency in government;
+> - [...] continue to raise the bar on openness, effectiveness and transparency in government.
-  - this means a government that is open by default; and
+> - This means a government that is open by default.
-  - better digital capacity and services for Canadians.
+> - [...] better digital capacity and services for Canadians.

 ### Digital Nations Charter

 The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that uses technology to improve citizens’ services in Canada and globally.
-At the 2019 Digital Nations Ministerial Summit, the [Digital Nations Charter](https://www.canada.ca/en/government/system/digital-government/improving-digital-services/digital9charter.html) endorsed a mutual commitment to digital government service development and leadership.
+At the 2019 Digital Nations Ministerial Summit, the [Digital Nations Charter](https://www.canada.ca/en/government/system/digital-government/improving-digital-services/digital9charter.html) was endorsed as a mutual commitment to digital government service development and leadership.
-The commitment focuses on:
+Some of the principles that the Participants have committed to working towards fulfilling:

-- promoting interoperability of digital technologies, including by adopting a credible royalty-free open standards policy;
+> - Promote interoperability of digital technologies, including by adopting a credible royalty free open standards policy;
-- creating future government systems, tradecraft, manuals and standards as open source and shareable between Participants;
+> - Strive to create future government systems, tradecraft, manuals and standards as open source and shareable between Participants;
-- promoting competition in digital markets, for all enterprises regardless of size, including in government procurement;
+> - Promote competition in digital markets, for all enterprises regardless of size, including in government procurement;
-- supporting a dynamic start-up/scale-up culture in the digital and technology sectors, and promote sustainable economic growth through open markets; and
+> - [...] support a dynamic start-up/scale-up culture in the digital and technology sectors, and promote sustainable economic growth through open markets; and
-- Being a member of the Open Government Partnership (OGP), promoting digital technologies to facilitate transparency and citizen participation, and using open licences to produce and consume open data.
+> - Be a member of the Open Government Partnership, promote digital technologies to facilitate transparency and citizen participation, and use open licences to produce and consume open data.

 ### Open Government Partnership